 How can one man be so cool?

 He’s a man of leisure who has somehow figured out how to live the fantasy of every 16-year-old boy in America.
-The idol of frat boys across America.
-If you were to glance at his Instagram followers (31.4 million) and generally favorable comments on his posts, you’d think he was a beloved personality.
+If you were to glance at his Instagram followers (31.4 million) and generally favorable comments on his posts, you’d think he was a celebrated personality.
 Dan thought that too.

 Turns out everybody outside of young, horny, lonely men don’t like him very much.
 He propositioned the internet to name his new book, offering $5,000 to the author of the winning title.
 For somebody that’s made a living off of social media, he really doesn’t understand it.
 He asked Twitter, the most toxic, angry, hilarious place on the internet, for their ideas.
 And he assumed that because he has followers, he’s universally beloved.